 The Clean Neighbourhoods Act became law on 1 April 2012.

 From this date:

-- Anyone caught littering could be fined £80 - Anyone caught fly-posting could be fined £80

-- Anyone caught defacing property with graffiti could be fined £80 - Anyone caught distributing free printed material (e.g. fliers or leaflets) within a designated area without the consent of the council could be fined £80 - If your garden or yard is littered you could be fined £110
+- Anyone caught littering will be fined £80. - Anyone caught fly posting will be fined £80. - Anyone caught defacing property with graffiti will be fined £80. - Anyone caught distributing free printed material such as leaflets and flyers in designated areas without the consent of the council will be fined £80. - If your garden or yard is littered you can be fined £110.